Aim and Scope

 Manuscripts are accepted with the understanding that the authors have not violated any ethical practice followed in preparation and publication of biomedical manuscripts.
 Author/s is/are responsible for all the statements made in their work and should be willing to defend them publicly, if challenged.
 The journal reserves the right to make any further formal changes and language corrections necessary in a manuscript accepted for publication.

 Every article will be scanned for plagiarism before accepting it for publication.
-It is suggested that the authors check the manuscript for percentage of plagiarism in their manuscript.
+It is suggested that the authors check the manuscript for percentage of plagiarism in their manuscript to make it less than 10%.
 The editors may reject/ request revision of the manuscript for plagiarism before passing it to peer review.

 All the articles submitted to JAMS will be first submitted to editors for possible consideration of the manuscript for publications.
 The editors will next communicate the manuscript to peer review with two potential reviewers.
 The manuscript will be accepted for publication after evaluation of reviewed manuscript by editors.
 If it is acceptable the same will be notified to the corresponding author to make the minor/major revisions in the manuscript.